techmagic-team/haar-training/README.md

 7. Start training the classifier with `opencv_traincascade`, which comes with OpenCV, and save the results to `./classifier`:

-opencv_traincascade -data classifier -vec samples.vec -bg negatives.txt\
+`opencv_traincascade -data classifier -vec samples.vec -bg negatives.txt\
 -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -numPos 1000\
 -numNeg 600 -w 80 -h 40 -mode ALL -precalcValBufSize 1024\
--precalcIdxBufSize 1024
+-precalcIdxBufSize 1024`

-If you want to train it faster, configure feature type option with LBP:
+If you want to train it faster, configure feature type option with LBP (NOTE: results will be not so ggod as with regular training):

-opencv_traincascade -data classifier -vec samples.vec -bg negatives.txt\
+`opencv_traincascade -data classifier -vec samples.vec -bg negatives.txt\
 -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -numPos 1000\
 -numNeg 600 -w 80 -h 40 -mode ALL -precalcValBufSize 1024\
--precalcIdxBufSize 1024 -featureType LBP
+-precalcIdxBufSize 1024 -featureType LBP`

 After starting the training program it will print back its parameters and then start training.
 Each stage will print out some analysis as it is trained: